- birth to 12 months

 25 cases to use educational toys and games to raise intelligent children

-- Introduce children to the concept of STEM (Science, Technology, Engineering and Mathematics) from a young age by playing with toys such as building toys, math toys and toys that encourage creative thinking.
+- Introduce children to the concept of STEM (Science, Technology, Engineering and Mathematics) from a young age by playing with toys such as building toys, math toys, marble runs and toys that encourage exploring and creative thinking.

 - Encourage your child’s creativity by giving them art supplies or other materials that will help them express themselves creatively.
 Encourage their creativity and show support for whatever they create!